particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 ### Device

-Starting with system firmware version `0.8.x`, Particle devices have the ability to collect a rich amount of diagnostic data and send this information to the Particle Device Cloud.
+Starting with Device OS version `0.8.x`, Particle devices have the ability to collect a rich amount of diagnostic data and send this information to the Particle Device Cloud.